Barnwell: How a team could trade its young QB starter and thrive

 Stephania Bell describes what she saw in Carson Wentz's debut and comes away impressed.

 Like the Rams, the Eagles also have a great offensive mind in coach Doug Pederson.
-They already spend so much on their offensive and defensive line that they're basically getting by with players on rookie contracts or otherwise modest deals at running back, cornerback, and linebacker, with Nigel Bradham's deal really not kicking in until 2019 (unless the Eagles release him).
+They already spend so much on their offensive and defensive line that they're basically getting by with players on rookie contracts or otherwise modest deals at running back, cornerback and linebacker, with Nigel Bradham's deal really not kicking in until 2019 (unless the Eagles release him).
 The money for a Wentz deal is going to have to come at the expense of another position, probably wide receiver or safety.

 Assuming Wentz returns to MVP-level form he was showing before the knee injury, he's too good for the Eagles to trade.
 The best three or four quarterbacks in the league are perennially underpaid.
 Rodgers is making $33.5 million per year, and there are about 25 teams who would be delighted to pay him $40 million per year if they had the chance in free agency.
 The chances of finding a useful quarterback in the draft are one thing; the odds of finding an MVP, even at the top of the draft, are too low to forgo the one you have.